alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 }
 ```

-Let's walk through the steps involved when the `Fade` transition is run for the first time, assuming each view initially starts out as `VISIBLE`:
+Assume each view is initially `VISIBLE` on screen&mdash;that is, in the starting scene all of the views start out `VISIBLE` and in the ending scene all of the views end up `INVISIBLE`.
+Let's walk through the steps involved when the user taps the screen for the first time causing the `Fade` transition to be run:

 <div style="width:290px;margin-left:35px;float:right">
   <div class="framed-nexus6-port">